petrickjerico/tp/docs/DeveloperGuide.md

 3. User manually answers the question
 4. User flips the flashcard to check the answer
 5. User indicates whether the input answer is correct or incorrect
-6. StudyBananas loads the next flashcard
+6. StudyBananas loads the next flashcard.
    Step 2 - 6 are repeated until reaching the end of the flashcard set, or the User wants to stop the quiz halfway.
    Use case ends.

 **Extensions**
 * 2a.
 The flashcard set is empty.
   Use case ends.
 * 2b.
 The flashcard set does not exist.
-  StudyBanana shows an error message.
+  StudyBananas shows an error message.
 * 5a.
 The answer indicator is invalid
-  StudyBanana shows an error message.
+  StudyBananas shows an error message.
   User case resumes at step 5.
 * *a.
 At any time, User chooses to cancel the quiz.
    * *a1.
 StudyBananas requests to confirm the cancellation.
    * *a2.
 User confirms the cancellation.